vrurg/vrurg.github.io/_posts/2022-04-23-Lock-Benchmarking.md

 the concurrency is there are locks.
 Basically, introducing a lock is the most popular and the most straightforward solution for most race conditions one could encounter in their code.
-Like, whenever an investigation results in a resolution that data is being update in one thread while used in another then just wrap both blocks into a lock and be done with it!
+Like, whenever an investigation results in a resolution that data is being updated in one thread while used in another then just wrap both blocks into a lock and be done with it!
 Right?
 Are you sure?

 They used to say about Perl that "if a problem is solved with regex then you got two problems".
 By changing 'regex' to 'lock' we shift into another domain.
 I wouldn't discuss interlocks here because it's rather a subject for a big CS article.
-But I would mention an issue that is possible to stumble upon in a heavily multi-threaded application.
+But I would mention an issue that is possible to stumble upon in a heavily multi-threaded Raku application.
 Did you know that `Lock`, Raku's most used type for locking, actually blocks its thread?
 Did you also know that threads are a limited resource?
-That the default `ThreadPoolScheduler` has a limit, which depends on the number of CPU cores available to your system?
-Worse, it used to be a hard-coded limit of 64 threads a while ago.
+That the default `ThreadPoolScheduler` has a maximum, which depends on the number of CPU cores available to your system?
+It even used to be a hard-coded value of 64 threads a while ago.

-Put together, these two conditions could result in the following code to stuck:
+Put together, these two conditions could result in stuck code, like in this
+example:

 ```
 BEGIN PROCESS::<$SCHEDULER> = ThreadPoolScheduler.new: max_threads => 32;